s3prl/s3prl/s3prl/downstream/README.md

 python3 run_downstream.py -m train -n ExpName -u fbank -d example

 # Finetune the upstream.
-# Please use the last_hidden_state.
+# Please use the last hidden_state.
 See issue #192
-python3 run_downstream.py -m train -n ExpName -u fbank -d example -f -s last_hidden_state
+python3 run_downstream.py -m train -n ExpName -u fbank -d example -f -l -1

 # An example with downloading / uploading models via the Hugging Face Hub.
 # Use the credentials associated with your account on huggingface.co